The new urban hotspot in Oberschöneweide

 Julian Breinersdorfer, Graft Architekten, Grüntuch Ernst Architekten, Thomas Hillig Architekten, KSP Engel (master planning) LAVA, LXSY and TCHOBAN VOSS Architekten.

-With Funkytown, a legendary East Berlin hotspot is coming back to life.
+A legendary East Berlin hotspot is coming back to life

 At the heart of the campus stands the original building: “BLOCK-E” – a reinforced concrete skeleton structure that lay abandoned for more time than it was ever in use.
 And after its shutdown, its name became synonymous as a “lost place”.